macarthur-lab/matchbox/README.md

 ## Exceution process map

 This following describes the typical sequence of events in execution.
-A addition of a parent to the matchmaker system starts the following process.
+An addition of a patient to the matchmaker system starts the following process.

-1. A new patient record get's inserted into beamr through a PUT call.
-This implies "search in other matchmaker nodes for patients "similar" to this patient.
+1. A new patient record get's inserted into beamr via seqr https://seqr.broadinstitute.org.
+This action implies "search in other matchmaker nodes for patients 'similar' to this patient".

-2. A search get's initiated (via MatchmakerSearch) in every match maker node that is on record
+2. A search get's initiated in every match maker node that is on record

-3. All results are aggregated and sieved through beamr "similarity" tests as well.
+3. All results are aggregated and sieved through beamr "similarity" tests.

-4. Valid matches along with scores are communicated back to the patients submitter.
+4. Valid matches along with scores are communicated back to the patients primary contact.

 ## Matching criteria